 This South American spot offers a wide variety of Peruvian-inspired seafood, meat, and vegetable dishes and pisco cocktails.

-This new American restaurant draws from classic Italian and French cuisines, but abandons pretentiousness.
+This New American restaurant draws from classic Italian and French cuisines but abandons pretentiousness.
 An emphasis on local farmers and ingredients results in an ever-changing menu of seasonal dishes.

-International flavor and locally sourced ingredients.
 This gathering place offers thoughtfully procured cuisine in a family-friendly setting.
 Try the duck ravioli, served with Colorado corn, parmesan brodo, mushrooms, and arugula.

-Relaxed American dining in Uptown.
-The varied menu offers re-interpreted American classics and an impressive fresh oyster selection.
+This varied menu offers re-interpreted American classics and an impressive fresh oyster selection.
 If you're not opting for the sustainable seafood, try the burger.